 Gaming computers have become a staple in the modern home, offering players the opportunity to enjoy games at higher resolutions and frame rates than the default settings.
 How Old Should You Be to Get a Gaming PC?

-Kids develop at different rates.
-At 5-7, a kid should be able to control a mouse and keyboard themselves. parents can need to buy gaming computers.This is important for experienced players to not get bored.
+As children are growing, at 5-7, a kid should be able to control a mouse and keyboard themselves.
+You can get your child a gaming PC after they hit 12 years and this is important for experienced players to not get bored.

-But how do you know when you’re ready to get a gaming PC?
-As with any other major purchase, the best way to know if gaming computers are the right fit for you is to understand the costs, benefits, and risks involved.
+But how do you know when you’re ready to get a gaming PC for a child?
+As with any other major purchase, the best way to know if gaming computers are the right fit for your child is to understand the costs, benefits, and risks involved.

 Related Article: Can a 12 Year Old have a Gaming PC?